hathach/tinyusb/docs/porting.md

 ##### dcd_init
 Initializes the USB peripheral for device mode and enables it.

-If the MCU has an internal pull-up, this function should leave it disabled.
+This function should leave an internal D+/D- pull-up in its default power-on state. `dcd_connect` will be called by the USBD core following `dcd_init`.

 #### dcd_int_enable / dcd_int_disable